galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 <details>
 <summary><b>0.23.0 - Release Highlights</b></summary>

 - New Helm charts are available for deploying a basic Galasa Ecosystem into a Kubernetes Namespace.
-Documentation can be found at https://github.com/galasa-dev/helm/tree/released
+Documentation can be found in the <a href="https://github.com/galasa-dev/helm/tree/released" target="_blank"> helm repository</a> in GitHub.
 </details>

 <details>